whokilleddb/Reverse-Shell/README.md

 [+] Download Files From Victim
 [+] Capture Screenshot
 ```

-### MOTIVATION FOR CHOOSING THIS PARTICULAR TOPIC FOR THE PROJECT-
+## MOTIVATION FOR CHOOSING THIS PARTICULAR TOPIC FOR THE PROJECT :

 In Cyber security it is often noticed that Reverse Shells have a remediate functionality.
 So we have tried to create a combined solution which allows us to do multiple tasks on the victim’s machine.  standard reverse shell would be limited to primitive command execution.
 Often , STDERR can terminate the remote session, which isn't a favourable scenario for a hacker.
 Here we have tried to solve these problems and provide a more stable C&C framework.

+## Ideas and Discussion

+Discussion and sharing of ideas takes the [discussion](https://github.com/whokilleddb/Reverse-Shell/discussions) section.
+If you have run into a bug feel free to open new discussion before straightaway opening an issue.
 ### Note :

-For the Screenshot feature to work , scrot must be installed on the Victim  !
+For the Screenshot feature to work , scrot must be installed on the Victim[for now]!